Niels Benedikter

 Remark on tickets: Copenhagen to Munich can be bought from Deutsche Bahn (I took first class since it is so long; in any case, take a seat reservation from Copenhagen to Hamburg!).
 The NightJet can be bought from ÖBB or DB.
 The Italian regional train can be bought from TrenItalia; TrenItalia online tickets for regional trains are valid for every regional train departing within 4 hours of the time printed on the ticket.

-Side remark: In Trieste, take a ride on the Tram no. 2 - it has a great view, leads to SISSA with a short walk and for part of the trip, it is pulled like a funicular.
+Side remark: In Trieste, take a ride on the Tram no. 2 (in 2024 still out of order) - it has a great view, leads to SISSA with a short walk and for part of the trip, it is pulled like a funicular.
 Tickets can be bought at Tobacco shops (look for "T"-signs).

 Tübingen (near Stuttgart) - Grenoble (near Geneva)